AduweSandra/Shoppinglist/README.md

 The application has several features as mentioned below:-

--A user is able to Register and get an account in the app -A user is able to Login into the app using their credentials already supplied -A user is able to create, edit, update and delete shopping lists -A user is also able to create, edit, update and delete shopping list Items
+A user is able to Register and get an account in the app.
+A user is able to Login into the app using their credentials already supplied.
+A user is able to create, edit, update and delete shopping lists.
+A user is also able to create, edit, update and delete shopping list Items.

 # Setup